quacksouls/lyf/doc/function.md

 ```

 Replace `funcName` with a descriptive name for your function.
 You use `funcName`
-the same way as if you created via the declaration notation, i.e. execute like
+the same way as if you created it via the declaration notation, i.e. execute
-this `funcName()`.
+like this `funcName()`.

 The function expression can be shortened by using the _arrow function
 expression_, which follows this pattern: